-- a) requiring all development proposals with more than 10 residential dwelling units to demonstrate how affordable housing units can be provided; - b) planning to achieve a minimum target of 30% of new housing, or units created by conversion, to be affordable; - c) utilizing incentive programs, Community Improvement Plans, community planning permit systems, supportive zoning by-laws, strategic reductions of development fees, and/or alternative sitedevelopment standards (either offered through the County or Town) that reduce the cost of construction and maintenance of services for affordable housing units; - d) requiring all development proposing ground-related housing, including single-detached, semi-detached, and street townhouse dwellings to consider design options that provide purchasers the ability to have up to two residential units within the main building and/or an additional dwelling unit in an ancillary structure; - e) encouraging the use of innovative building methods (such as prefabricated housing or modular housing) to help to reduce the cost of housing, and consider adopting pre-approved designs for certain housing typologies (including additional residential units and single, semi-detached and townhouse units) to accelerate the planning approvals process; - f) requiring the submission of an Affordable/Attainable Housing Report as part of a development application, demonstrating how the application provides the type, size and tenure of housing required to addresses affordable housing needs and meet the affordable housing target of this Plan;
+- a) requiring all development proposals with more than 10 residential dwelling units to demonstrate how affordable housing units can be provided, including consideration of the following: - i. a contribution to the Community Improvement Plan (CIP) to increase the funding available for offsite housing; or - a commitment to construct homes that can be easily converted to accommodate future Additional Dwelling Units (ADUs), such as basement rough-ins for plumbing and/or appropriate ingress and egress for basement units; or - iii. the development of affordable housing units; or - iv. any other option to the satisfaction of Town Council; or - v. a combination of the above options. - b) planning to achieve a minimum target of 30% of new housing, or units created by conversion, to be affordable; - c) utilizing incentive programs, Community Improvement Plans, community planning permit systems, supportive zoning by-laws, strategic reductions of development fees, and/or alternative sitedevelopment standards (either offered through the County or Town) that reduce the cost of construction and maintenance of services for affordable housing units; - requiring all development proposing ground-related housing, including single-detached, semi-detached, and street townhouse dwellings to consider design options that provide purchasers the ability to have up to two residential units within the main building and/or an additional dwelling unit in an ancillary structure; - e) encouraging the use of innovative building methods (such as prefabricated housing or modular housing) to help to reduce the cost of housing, and consider adopting pre-approved designs for certain housing typologies (including additional residential units and single, semi-detached and townhouse units) to accelerate the planning approvals process;

-- g) maintaining an inventory of viable surplus Town-owned properties to be sold or leased that have been deemed appropriate for the development of affordable housing at or below market value; and - h) working with the County to identify and pre-zone sites, including vacant or underutilized sites, for affordable housing.
+- f) requiring the submission of an Affordable/Attainable Housing Report as part of a development application, demonstrating how the application provides the type, size and tenure of housing required to addresses affordable housing needs and meet the affordable housing target of this Plan; - g) maintaining an inventory of viable surplus Town-owned properties to be sold or leased that have been deemed appropriate for the development of affordable housing at or below market value; and - h) working with the County to identify and pre-zone sites, including vacant or underutilized sites, for affordable housing.